talon-one/TalonOne.cs/docs/ManagementApi.md

             var startsBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
 You can use any timezone.
 Talon.One will convert to UTC internally. (optional) var expiresAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
 You can use any timezone.
 Talon.One will convert to UTC internally. (optional) var expiresBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
 You can use any timezone.
-Talon.One will convert to UTC internally. (optional) var valid = valid_example;  // string | Either \"expired\", \"validNow\", or \"validFuture\".
-The first option matches coupons in which the expiry date is set and in the past.
-The second matches coupons in which start date is null or in the past and expiry date is null or in the future, the third matches coupons in which start date is set and in the future.  (optional) var batchId = batchId_example;  // string | Filter results by batches of coupons (optional) var usable = usable_example;  // string | Either \"true\" or \"false\".
-If \"true\", only coupons where `usageCounter < usageLimit` will be returned, \"false\" will return only coupons where `usageCounter >= usageLimit`.  (optional) var referralId = 56;  // int? | Filter the results by matching them with the Id of a referral, that meaning the coupons that had been created as an effect of the usage of a referral code. (optional) var recipientIntegrationId = recipientIntegrationId_example;  // string | Filter results by match with a profile id specified in the coupon's RecipientIntegrationId field (optional) var exactMatch = true;  // bool? | Filter results to an exact case-insensitive matching against the coupon code (optional)  (default to false)
+Talon.One will convert to UTC internally. (optional) var valid = valid_example;  // string | - `expired`: Matches coupons in which the expiry date is set and in the past. - `validNow`: Matches coupons in which start date is null or in the past and expiry date is null or in the future. - `validFuture`: Matches coupons in which start date is set and in the future.  (optional) var batchId = batchId_example;  // string | Filter results by batches of coupons (optional) var usable = usable_example;  // string | - `true`: only coupons where `usageCounter < usageLimit` will be returned. - `false`: only coupons where `usageCounter >= usageLimit` will be returned.  (optional) var referralId = 56;  // int? | Filter the results by matching them with the Id of a referral, that meaning the coupons that had been created as an effect of the usage of a referral code. (optional) var recipientIntegrationId = recipientIntegrationId_example;  // string | Filter results by match with a profile id specified in the coupon's `RecipientIntegrationId` field.  (optional) var exactMatch = true;  // bool? | Filter results to an exact case-insensitive matching against the coupon code (optional)  (default to false)

             try